 So start digging out those daffodil hats and Welsh jerseys because their favourites will win a St David’s Day Run hoody.

-This non-military parade is an opportunity for those who live in Wales, regardless of age, ethnic or social background, to join a dignified and imaginative celebration of Welsh heritage and culture.
-This year we aim to meet at 12.00 in King Edward VII Avenue, between Cardiff City Hall and the Law Courts.
+The organiser say – this non-military parade is an opportunity for those who live in Wales, regardless of age, ethnic or social background, to join a dignified and imaginative celebration of Welsh heritage and culture.
+This year the meeting point is the Boulevard de Nantes end of King Edward VII Avenue, between Cardiff City Hall and the Law Courts.

 For details and registration forms, go HERE.